 This is a two-year commitment.
 The term of office as Secretary is two years.

 The incumbent shall be responsible for keeping and distributing full and accurate minutes of the Executive Council Meetings and ensure action items are addressed or carried over to the following meeting.
-He/she shall be responsible for sending out the notice of the Executive Council Meetings.
+The Secretary shall be responsible for sending out the notice of the Executive Council Meetings.

 Other duties include manning and coordinating full coverage of the registration desk at the annual general meeting, maintaining CIU records, ordering gifts/plaques for departing Executive Council members and engraving the gavel to be presented to the Past Chair.
 The Secretary will also assist in proofreading correspondence as requested by other council members and any necessary help for the Program Director for other education sessions throughout the year.

-For the Annual General Meeting, the Secretary will assist the Conference Director with duties as required including but not limited to preparing and distributing annual program booklets, speaker gifts, annual meeting signage, and the gavel.
+For the AGM, the Secretary will assist the Conference Director with duties as required including but not limited to preparing and distributing annual program booklets, speaker gifts, annual meeting signage, and the gavel.

 This is a two-year commitment.
 The term of office as Conference Director is two years.

 The incumbent shall have duties pertaining to all conference arrangements at the site of the Annual General Meeting.
 The above responsibilities must be closely coordinated with the Chair, Vice-Chair and the CIU's professional administrator.
-He/she is the primary liaison with the convention hotel with primary responsibilities for establishing the room layouts, catering, meals and reservations (including the Monday evening dinner/reception and entertainment).
-He/she is also responsible for the registration material including nametags, ordering ribbons for the Executive Council members, and attendee lists.
+The Conference Director is the primary liaison with the convention hotel with primary responsibilities for establishing the room layouts, catering, meals and reservations (including the Monday evening dinner/reception and entertainment). he Conference Director is also responsible for the registration material including nametags, ordering ribbons for the Executive Council members, and attendee lists.